pranavpr/cardinfo.github.io/_posts/2020-01-24-hdfc-bank-millennia-debit-card-review.md

 {% include image.html image="hdfc-bank-millennia-debit-card-design.jpg" alt="HDFC Bank Millennia Debit Card Design" class="img-center mb-3" %}

 HDFC Bank Millennia Debit Card comes with a blue background and minimalistic design.
 Unlike other debit cards, the card number and expiry date are printed at the back.
 Though the card looks decent, it lacks the premium feeling.
-HDFC Bank Millennia Debit Card is available on MasterCard World, Visa Signature and Diners Club platforms and is enabled for contactless transactions.
+HDFC Bank Millennia Debit Card is available on MasterCard platform in World tier and is enabled for contactless transactions.

 <!-- prettier-ignore -->
 * TOC